Canadian Premier League: Saskatchewan

-League champions
+League titles

-Two championship trophies are awarded to teams at the end of a Canadian Premier League season.
-The North Star Shield is given to the playoff champion and has been awarded since the league's inception.
-A regular season champion trophy was introduced during the 2022 CPL season and will be awarded retroactively to the points leader from each season.
-In addition to equal cash prizes, both champions earn a spot in the CONCACAF Champions League competing against teams from across North America, Central America and Caribbean for a spot in the FIFA Club World Cup.
+Two trophies are awarded to teams at the end of a Canadian Premier League season.
+The North Star Cup (originally North Star Shield) is given to the playoff champion and has been awarded since the league's inception.
+The CPL Shield was first revealed in 2023 and is won by the team that earns the most points during the regular season.
+An award for the regular season winner was announced during the 2022 CPL season and will be awarded retroactively for previous seasons.
+In addition to equal cash prizes, both trophy winners earn a spot in the CONCACAF Champions Cup competing against teams from across North America, Central America and Caribbean for a spot in the FIFA Club World Cup.